Syrians: Applications of the name in antiquity

+A partial relief of Tiglath-Pileser III, 745–727 BC, under whom the Neo-Assyrian Empire was consolidated, centralized and significantly expanded.

 The Greeks used the terms "Syrian" and "Assyrian" interchangeably to indicate the indigenous Arameans, Assyrians and other inhabitants of the Levant and Mesopotamia, Herodotus considered "Syria" west of the Euphrates.
 Starting from the 2nd century BC onwards, ancient writers referred to the ruler of the Seleucid Empire as the King of Syria or King of the Syrians.
 The Seleucids designated the districts of Seleucis and Coele-Syria explicitly as Syria and ruled the Syrians as indigenous populations residing west of the Euphrates (Aramea) in contrast to Assyrians who had their native homeland in Mesopotamia east of the Euphrates.
 However, the interchangeability between Assyrians and Syrians persisted during the Hellenistic period.

 In one instance, the Ptolemaic dynasty of the Hellenistic kingdom of Egypt applied the term "Syrian Village" as the name of a settlement in Fayoum.
 The Ptolemies referred to all peoples originating from Modern Syria and Palestine as Syrian.

 The term Syrian was imposed upon Arameans of modern Levant by the Romans.
 Pompey created the province of Syria, which included modern-day Lebanon and Syria west of the Euphrates, framing the province as a regional social category with civic implications.
 In Roman usage, the term could refer narrowly to people of Aramean descent, but it was also applied more broadly to all inhabitants of the province, among them descendants of Greek and Italian settlers.
 Authors varied in their descriptions: Plutarch described the indigenous people of this newly created Roman province as "Syrians", so did Strabo, who observed that Syrians resided west of the Euphrates in Roman Syria, and he explicitly mentions that those Syrians are the Arameans, whom he calls Aramaei, indicating an extant ethnicity.
 Posidonius noted that the people called Syrians by the Greeks refer to themselves as Arameans.
 Tacitus also portrayed Syrians as a distinct ethnic group or race.

 In The Jewish War, Josephus, a Hebrew historian native to the Levant, mentioned the Syrians as the non-Hebrew, non-Greek indigenous inhabitants of Syria.